 Otherwise, I recommend greasing a pan and reheating it on the stove for a few minutes.

 Since it is a dry pasta and the pasta absorbs liquid when stored, you may have to add 1-2 tablespoons of milk to help mix it up when reheating.
+Don’t be alarmed if it is super dry.
+Just add in your milk or even water and stir in a pan!

 It tastes delicious cold too if you want to pop in the fridge for a midnight snack, just ask me how I know 😉